 - The time left in your 60 or 70-hour cycle.

 You can download the KeepTruckin Electronic Logbook App for free from Google Play Store or Apple iTunes Store.
 The KeepTruckin App is the highest-rated mobile elog app with over 12,000 5-star reviews.

-You can also buy the KeepTruckin ELD online in less than five minutes.
+You can now buy the KeepTruckin ELD online.